 A clear section 1 termite report might be required by an FHA appraiser or lender if damaged or soft wood is noted.
 Bathroom floors, wood under sinks, and exterior trim/siding/fascia boards are common locations.

 Empty pools need to be filled in.
-This is a safety hazard.
+This is a fall safety hazard.
 Per HUD, the pool has to be filled in with water and the filter system to be working.

 A working heater is not required.

 Check for self closing/latching side gates (or pool fence) to prevent unsupervised children from drowning risk.
 Many local cities and counties have specific pool fence requirements.

 Broken windows that are a safety hazard need to be repaired.

 Minor cracks do not have to be repaired.